-Carrie has become one of the most honored young singers in country music today, with a trophy tally that includes five Grammys and multiple awards from the Academy of Country Music and the Country Music Association, which she has co-hosted with fellow Opry star Brad Paisley.
+Carrie has become one of the most honored young singers in country music today, with a trophy tally that includes seven Grammys and multiple awards from the Academy of Country Music and the Country Music Association, which she has co-hosted with fellow Opry star Brad Paisley.

 Growing up without cable television more than 500 miles away from the Opry in Checotah, Oklahoma, Carrie rarely saw or heard the Opry growing up, but its powerful legacy still captured her imagination.